The Flint Fields at Mukran / Rugia

 The German goddess somehow gave her name to the ringwall near the lake as well, though that one is clearly a fortification from the time when Slavic tribes settled on Rugia since the 6th century, succeeding and maybe driving off the Germanic Rugii who had migrated into the island in the 2nd century AD and later continued south to the Danube, where they are mentioned among the allies of King Attila in 451.
 The old name of the remains of the fortification was 'Borgwall' which simply means 'castle wall'.

 The most important of those Slavic tribes were the Rani or Rujani who first appear in the chronicle of Widukind of Corvey, where they are mentioned to have participated in a battle against other Slavic tribes as allies of Gero, the margrave of the eastern march, in 955.
-We will meet them again later in this post.
 The ringwall on the Jasmund is likely a bit older, dating to the 8th century.
 It was not part of the net of fortresses of the Rani on Rugia.

 Inside Hertha's Wall, now overgrown with beeches

 We continue to the Wittow peninsula where another famous chalk cliff can be found; the Kap Arkona.
 It is situated near the village of Putgarten from where you can either walk or take a little electric train.
-There is no parking lot at the cape (neither is one near the Königsstuhl, for that matter).
+There is no parking lot at the cape (neither is one near the Königsstuhl; you have to do some walking).

-The day I went there a storm was raging and the lighthouse closed - probably no one would take responsibility for people flying over the rail of the platform.
+The day I went there a storm was raging and the lighthouse closed.
 But one could still get close to the cliff - after several people climbed a barrier and didn't get blown some 40 metres down into the sea, I dared to follow. *grin*

 Lighthouses on Kap Arkona; the old one to the right

 Kap Arkona is known for its twin lighthouses.
 The rectangular one is the older, built 1827 by the well-known architect Karl Friedrich Schinkel.
-It is quite pretty with its neo-classical brick facade, but with only 19 metres, it proved too low.
+It is quite pretty with its neo-classical brick facade, but with only 19 metres, it proved too low to be seen well.
 So a new one was erected in 1901; that one is 36 metres high and still in use.

 The way down the cliff